 There are daily flights from the US and Europe to Ecuador, both to Quito (UIO) and to Guayaquil (GYE), the main points of entry to the country.
 The closest airport is located on Baltra Island (GPS) and several carriers offer daily flights from Quito or Guayaquil.

 Galapagos Safari Camp offers several flexible booking options and does not have set arrival or departure dates.
-This allows guests to experience GSC in a variety of ways; as a complement to any length of cruise through the Islands, as a brief and relaxing pre- or post-cruise extension, or as home base during a multi-day land-based exploration of the islands featuring daily guided excursions throughout the archipelago
+This allows guests to experience GSC in a variety of ways; as a complement to any length of cruise through the Islands, as a brief and relaxing pre- or post-cruise extension, or as home base during a multi-day land-based exploration of the islands featuring daily guided excursions across land and sea throughout the archipelago.

 Unique Arrival & Departure Options: